sysrich/rootco.de-web/_posts/2018-01-19-opensuse-btrfs-subvolumes.md

 However this does lead to complications for some advanced users who wish to recreate this manually, such as when doing complex system recovery, custom automated provisioning or other tinkering.
 (NOTE: for Full System Recovery it is often better to use a tool like [ReaR](https://en.opensuse.org/SDB:Disaster_Recovery)).

-The below steps are the steps to manually create an openSUSE-style btrfs partition correct at time of writing (19 Jan 2018).
+The below steps are the steps to manually create an openSUSE-style btrfs partition believed to be correct at time of writing (19 Jan 2018).

 This guide should be valid for **openSUSE Tumbleweed 20180117**, **openSUSE Leap 15**, and **SUSE Linux Enterprise 15** or later.
 However care should be taken to double check for new or removed subvolumes in SUSE distributions as this document gets older.

 Older versions of SUSE distributions will need to adjust these instructions to handle the [old /var/* subvolume layout](https://en.opensuse.org/SDB:BTRFS#Old_.2Fvar.2F.2A_subvolume_layout_.28pre_Jan_2018.29) previously used.

+It should go without saying that this guide should only be followed by people who feel that they know what they are doing.
+It's normally a lot easier to use openSUSE's default tools like YaST and ReaR.

 ## Step-by-Step